-Roskilde’s new power plant will incinerate rubbish from nine local municipalities as well as selected international locations to generate electricity and heat for the historic city.
-The building’s unique façade is made up from two different layers – a climatic barrier and an outer skin made from punched aluminum.
+The Roskilde power plant incinerates rubbish from nine local municipalities as well as selected international locations to generate electricity and heat for the historic city.
+The building’s unique façade is made up of two different layers – a climatic barrier and an outer skin made from punched aluminum.

 Photos by Tim van de Velde